 Concentration Camps Labor and Death camps organized by the Nazi to concentrate slave labor and those destined for systematic execution.

-Gentile A non-Jew Holocaust The attempted extermination of the Jewish population and other people considered "undesirable" by the German Nazis.
-Nazi The National Socialist German Workers' Party in Germany under the leadership of Adolf Hitler.
+Gentile A non-Jew

+Holocaust The attempted extermination of the Jewish population and other people considered "undesirable" by the German under the leadership of Adolf Hitler.
 They ruled Germany from 1933 to 1945.